Omeo Highway

-The Omeo Highway is a 163 kilometre road in eastern Victoria, Australia, connecting north-east Victoria to Gippsland over parts of the Victorian Alps.
+Omeo Highway is a 163 kilometre rural highway in eastern Victoria, Australia, connecting Tallangatta on Lake Hume in north-east Victoria to Bairnsdale in East Gippsland, over parts of the Victorian Alps.

-There are no substantial settlements between Mitta Mitta and Omeo, and therefore fuel is unavailable.
-There is no mobile phone communication from Mitta Mitta to south of Anglers' rest although there is an emergency roadside phone at the base of Mt Wills.
-There is some CB repeater coverage including Ch1 (Mitta).
-Monitor other traffic and log trucks on Ch 40.
+Route

-Police and ambulance services are available at Mitta Mitta and Omeo.
+Omeo Highway commences at the intersection with Murray Valley Highway in Tallangatta and heads in a southerly direction as a two-lane, single carriageway rural highway, mostly following the course of Mitta Mitta River through Eskdale until it reaches Mitta Mitta, where it starts to climb the Victorian Alps through the Alpine National Park, before it eventually descends into the Omeo Valley, mostly following the course of Livingstone Creek until eventually terminating at the intersection with Great Alpine Road in Omeo.

 Conditions in the mountains can change quickly and be harsh, particularly during winter.
 Snow is not uncommon in the winter season and may cause the road to be closed for short periods.
+There are no substantial settlements between Mitta Mitta and Omeo, and therefore fuel is unavailable.
+There is no mobile phone communication from Mitta Mitta to the south of Anglers Rest, although there is an emergency roadside phone at the base of Mount Wills.
+There is some CB repeater coverage including UHF Ch1 (Mitta), and other traffic and log trucks on Ch 40.
+Police and ambulance services are available at Mitta Mitta and Omeo.

 As probably one of the most impressive scenic routes in Australia, there are excellent views along most of the road, making it very popular with tourists.
-Due to winding nature of the road along the Omeo Highway, it is a common place for large groups of motorcycles to go riding.
+Due to the winding nature of the road along Omeo Highway, it is a common place for large groups of motorcycles to go riding.
 The Victorian Government completed the sealing of the road in March 2014 and the official opening of the completed highway took place at "The Walnuts" in May 2014.

 There are some interesting stories of the highway that can be downloaded.